"Why do people go to a place just like the last place they were?"1

 Source: Boston Public Library, Tomb of Robert E. Lee, Lexington, VA

 The significance of some Virginia sites extends to different eras.
-Visitors to the place where Cornwallis' surrendered at Yorktown have to recognize which trenches date from 1781, and which trenches were constructed in 1862 during the Peninsula Campaign.
+Visitors to the place where Cornwallis' surrendered at Yorktown have to recognize which trenches date from 1781 and which trenches were constructed in 1862 during the Peninsula Campaign.
 Along the Potomac River, the home built by Martha Washington's grandson, George Washington Parke Custis, is now part of Arlington Cemetery.
-The mansion is surrounded by graves, placed there by a Union general who wanted to ensure it would never be used as a family residence again.
+The mansion is surrounded by Civil War graves placed there by a Union general who wanted to ensure it would never be used as a family residence again.
 However, some colonial mansions are still the home of descendants of the "first families" of colonial Virginia.

 Sometimes, historical preservation comes second.
 Charles Carter at Berkeley raised historical preservation concerns with his decision to allow the James River wharf to be used for transporting garbage (yes, garbage) from barges to a mega-landfill in Charles City County.
 The amount of land affected is minor - and to the Carter descendant, it does nothing to detract from the colonial or Civil War history associated with Berkeley Plantation.
 (The bugle tune for "Taps" was developed there in 1862, as the Yankees were preparing to retreat from their failed assault on Richmond.)

 Plans to create museums that would grow into tourism destinations do not always succeed.
 A tank museum opened in 2003 at a former manufacturing site near Danville, but it failed to attract enough visitors.
 In 2014, the tank museum relocated to Ohio, near the Lima Army Tank Plant and other military facilities.
-Danville is not on an interstate highway, and the thinly-populated region did not generate enough visitors.6
+Danville is not on an interstate highway, and the thinly-populated region did not generate enough visitors.7

 Singleton House/Pleasant Hall in Virginia Beach, built in 1779, is an isolated historic site in Kempsville, an area where the rest of the landscape reflects modern development